 Welcome to the Hall of Fame Page!

-The mission of the Battle Creek Central High School (BCCHS) Hall of Fame is to recognize and honor graduates and current or retired employees of BCCHS or the former Springfield High School for their outstanding achievements and contributions to the community and nation.
+The mission of the Battle Creek Central High School (BCCHS) Hall of Fame is to recognize and honor through academics, arts, athletics, and/or extracurricular activities graduates, current or retired employees of BCCHS or the former Springfield High School for their outstanding achievements and contributions to the community and nation.

 We are looking for individuals who have distinguished themselves with a high degree of performance in academics, arts, athletics or extracurricular activities, as well as success in their field of endeavor, and/or service to their community and/or country.
 These individuals must have displayed a consistently high level of honor, personal character and dedication throughout their lives, and have distinguished themselves by their performance.